markusressel/ESPHome-Smart-Scale/README.md

 After that, upload the firmware again and you should be good to go!

+> Note: Remember to set back the `internal: True` on the internal sensor, to avoid spamming Home Assistant with the raw sensor values.

 ## Auto Tare

 Since the raw values will drift slightly due to room temperature etc., over time the scale might